Select Page

 Plectorrhiza purpurata growing in Cottan-Bimbang National Park.
 Credit: Lachlan Copeland

-Watch Dr. Jeremy Bruhl (University of New England & JJ Botanics) & Dr. Heidi Zimmer (Centre for Australian National Biodiversity Research) present on “Post-Fire Epiphytic Orchid Surveys, Four Australian Cinderella Orchids” – part of the ANPC’s Flora After Fire symposium in August 2023 – here https://www.anpc.asn.au/prevent-rare-plant-extinction-and-reduce-impacts-of-future-fires/.
+Dr Jeremy Bruhl (University of New England & JJ Botanics, who coordinated the surveys) and Dr Heidi Zimmer (Centre for Australian National Biodiversity Research) gave a presentation on the survey outcomes at the ANPC’s Flora After Fire symposium in August 2023, which can be viewed below.

-Future work: Surveys and IUCN Red List assessments will be undertaken on the six remaining epiphytic orchid species:
+Future work: Surveys and IUCN Red List assessments will be undertaken on other epiphytic orchid species such as:

 The SDZWA project has contributed towards the production of the high-quality video “Myrtle Rust, the Silent Killer coordinated and produced by one of our collaborators and leading Myrtle Rust impact researcher in Queensland, Dr Geoff Pegg.
 This is a science-based plain-English video, targeted towards awareness-raising, particularly for land managers, policy influencers, bushcare workers and Indigenous communities, as well as wider audiences.
 Awareness-raising in these sectors remains a critical task, given the complexity of the issues and recovery strategies.